 Harassment by supervisors or co-workers against a pregnant worker, whether it is physical, verbal, or written, is illegal.
-Workplace conduct is considered harassment when it is so frequent or severe that both a reasonable person and the employee herself could perceive that workplace environment is hostile or abusive.
+Workplace conduct is considered harassment when it is so frequent or severe that both a reasonable person and the employee herself could perceive that the work environment is hostile or abusive.

 Discrimination After Returning from Maternity Leave